devkimchi/meai-for-local-llms/README.md

     ```bash
     foundry model download gpt-oss-20b
     ```

+   > **NOTE**: The `gpt-oss-20b` model is currently only available on the NVIDIA GPU.
+For more details about this, visit [this page](https://learn.microsoft.com/azure/ai-foundry/foundry-local/get-started?view=foundry-classic#run-the-latest-openai-open-source-model).

    Once you download a language model, the foundry service is automatically up and running.
 If the service is up and running, stop it first.